tldr-pages/tldr/pages/linux/dphys-swapfile.md

 `dphys-swapfile swapon`

-- Create new swap file (e.g., after changes in file `/etc/dphys-swapfile `):
+- Create a new swap file:

 `dphys-swapfile setup`